Overview

 Step 5 - Use image in a workload

-Once an image has been successfully pushed to your org's private registry, it can be referred to by a workload's container.
+Once an image has been successfully pushed to your org’s private image registry, it can be referred to by a workload’s container.

 Push using cpln